panda1643/Course-Scheduler/README.md

 - Getting waitlisted for courses with timestamps to maintain a queue
 - Auto add after getting waitlisted if someone drops the course
 - Doing so over multiple semesters

+Note - For Code files, go to CourseScheduler > src